roscoe81/ev-charger-monitor/README.md

 1. "Reset Charger": It's found that this can be used to commence EV charging when the charger is in the "Connected and Locked" state - even if the charger's key switch is still in the locked state.

 2. "Lock Outlet": Places the charger in an error mode and interrupts the charging process.
-This shoukdn't be necessary becaus3 the EV will stop the charging process when the desired charge level is met.
+This shoukdn't be necessary because the EV will stop the charging process when the desired charge level is met.

 3. "Unlock Outlet": Takes the charger out of error mode

-ACKs are uplinked via TTN wwhen each control command has been received.
+ACKs are uplinked via TTN when each control command has been received.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details